-The file selection dialog is slightly different from the Motif or Gtk default.
+The file selection dialog is slightly different from the Motif default.
 If you single click in the directory list, that directory is immediately opened and displayed.
 Also there are a variety of context-sensitive popup menus to handle special chores such as setting the current sort routine (right click over the file list), jump to any higher level directory (right click in the directory list), choose a recently opened file (click in the filename text widget), or return to a previous list of files (click in the filter text widget).
 The 'sound files only' button filters out all non-sound files from the files list, using the extension; you can add to the list of sound file extensions via add-sound-file-extension.
 The built-in extensions are "snd", "wav", "aiff", "aif", "au", "aifc", "voc", and "wve".
 When a sound file is selected, information about it is posted under the lists, and a 'play' button is displayed.
 The name field has TAB completion, of course, and also watches as you type a new name, reflecting that partial name by moving the file list to display possible matches.

 Snd can handle the following file and data types:

 The files can have any number of channels.
 Data can be either big or little endian.
 A 'New' file (one created by the File:New option) can get its type and so on from the default output variables such as default-output-header-type, or from a dialog that pops up when some field has not been set in advance.
-Similary, a raw data file gets its srate, chans, and data format information either from the open-raw-sound-hook or from a dialog window that pops up when such a file is opened.
+Similary, a raw data file gets its srate, chans, and sample type information either from the open-raw-sound-hook or from a dialog window that pops up when such a file is opened.
 The file types listed above as "automatically translated" are decoded upon being opened, translated to some format Snd can read and write, and rewritten as a new file with an added (possibly redundant) extension .snd, and that file is the one the editor sees from then on.